Nesvilab/MSFragger/tutorial_linux.md

 For most desktop users, we recommend using [FragPipe](http://fragpipe.nesvilab.org/).
 To analyze your data in a server/HPC environment, we recommend Philosopher [pipeline](https://github.com/Nesvilab/philosopher/wiki/Pipeline).
 For quantitative analysis of Bruker ion mobility data on a server, use the ‘TIMS-TOF data’ script below (ID-only workflows for TIMS-TOF data can also be done with [pipeline](https://github.com/Nesvilab/philosopher/wiki/Pipeline)).

 Example shell scripts for TIMS-TOF PASEF data (with [IonQuant](https://github.com/Nesvilab/IonQuant)) and non-ion mobility data are shown below, modify them to suit your configuration.
-Download a stand-alone IonQuant.jar file [here](https://github.com/Nesvilab/IonQuant/releases/latest).
 <br>

 ### TIMS-TOF data: